7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 This full-sized dreadnought is a real eye-catcher thanks to its classy black satin finish, and comes with a 4-band equalizer so that you can plug in to record or play live through an amp or speakers.

-Critically for beginner players, it is bundled with everything you will need to get started with guitar.
+Critically, for beginner players, it is bundled with everything you will need to get started with the guitar.
 Aside from lessons, that is!
 Check out my lessons section for some great beginner tips.

-I really liked the little visual touches such as the pointed fretboard end, wooden ‘reveal’ binding, and additional purfling on the fretboard.
+I really liked the little visual touches, such as the angular fretboard end, wooden ‘reveal’ binding, and additional purfling on the fretboard.
 It’s a classy-looking guitar that at least appears as if it should cost way more than its modest price tag.

 The satin finish extends to the neck to give an ultra-smooth playability.
 Be warned, however, as the black finish is a total fingerprint magnet.
 Good thing it comes with a cleaning cloth, then!